 Julie Payne has exhibited in many solo and collaborative exhibitions within Australia.
-Her interests are wide ranging which has led to a diverse arts practice incorporating sculpture, site specific gardens, drawings and installations.
+Her interests are wide-ranging which has led to a diverse arts practice incorporating sculpture, site-specific gardens, drawings and installations.
 Her unique gardens have been commissioned at the Royal Tasmanian Botanic Gardens, Woolmers Historic Site, the Cataract Gorge and at the Queen Victoria Museum and Art Gallery.
 Julie has lectured within the fields of Architecture, Furniture Design, and Sculpture at the University of Tasmania.
 Here is a link to a video with Julie talking about drawing, sketchbooks, story and travel.

 Our lodges, huts and offices feature the work of Handmark's artists.
 Allanah Dopson and her team are found in Salamanca, Hobart.
 Allanah has curated two other Art Walks: Cradle Mountain Huts 'Art Walk' with Peter Gouldthorpe and Bay of Fires Lodge 'Art' Retreat with Jock Young.

 Allanah recommended Julie as her first 'Art' Walk leader because of her teaching experience and her dedication to drawing, both perfect for a walking workshop.
 'She has spent a lifetime drawing, around the world, has incredible attention to detail, imparts knowledge with joy and is fascinating.
 She is the complete package!'

 Travel journals are a unique way of building a connection to place and creating a collection of memories for the future.
 Julie has produced concertina sketchbooks in many parts of the world and they always prove to be of great interest.
 It’s a wonderful way to be inclusive, even when there is no common language.